 Although I was traveling alone I was not climbing the Matterhorn solo.
 As I mentioned, I hired a climbing guide through Mountain Madness.
-I had not met my guide Tino before arriving in Zermatt and we had only communicated via email.
+I had not met my guide Tino before arriving in Zermatt; we had only communicated via email.
 Working out of the Alps and with a surname Villanueva I assumed he was a Spaniard so I was surprised when I met him to discover he was an American who lives in Seattle.
 As a certified International Federation of Mountain Guides Associations (IFMGA) guide he is permitted to work in the Alps.
-I guess I could have found this out if I had bothered to Google him, he does have a web site after all: http://www.tinovillanueva.com/.
+I guess I could have found this out if I had bothered to Google him.
+Tino does have a web site after all: http://www.tinovillanueva.com/.

 Breithorn GPS track

 The second day's plan was to climb Pollux and its twin peak Castor if time and weather permitted.
 It was a fairly long hike out to Castor and Pollux, but certainly made way easier by the fact that we were able to take a combination of gondolas and tram cars (the really big gondolas) to twelve thousand feet elevation.
-When I was still back in Seattle and read about the itinerary for the climbing and trying to make sense of how we would get to the climbs I was thinking in terms of Washington State's Cascade mountains and figured we would be doing a lot of driving and approach hiking.
+When I was still back in Seattle reading about the itinerary for the climbing and trying to make sense of how we would get to the climbs I was thinking in terms of Washington State's Cascade mountains and figured we would be doing a lot of driving and approach hiking.
 Not the case at all.
 For one thing there are no cars in Zermatt.
-Also all the climbs we did were accessed via trains or gondolas from Zermatt.
+Also, all the climbs we did were accessed via trains or gondolas from Zermatt.
 Back home a climb like Pollux would take two days, just because of the approach hiking, but in Zermatt we were able to do the climb and be back in town by late afternoon the same day—in time for a late beer-and-brat lunch.
-Takingthe tram cars was great, it was the glamorous Alps experience I always imaginedfrom watching the James Bond movie On HerMajesty's Secret Service when I was a kid.
+I loved taking the tram cars, it was the Alps experience I always imagined from watching the James Bond movie On Her Majesty's Secret Service when I was a kid.

 The Pollux climb was a mix of rock scrambling and snow trudging.
 Below the final ridge to the summit of Pollux was a statue of Mary holding the infant Jesus.
 That's one of those "Oh, yeah, I'm in Europe moments."
 There are crucifixes and statues of Saints all over the place on public lands.
 Clearly there ain't no First Amendment separating Church & State in Switzerland.
 After summiting Pollux we talked about climbing Castor too, but the weather was changing; clouds were rolling in so Tino thought we should get out of the mountains.
 I was disappointed to not also summit Castor, but skedaddling before the weather rolled in was the right decision.
 That night in Zermatt it rained hard.
 Flashes of lightning illuminated the darkness and the rumble of thunder rolled down the valley.
 Each bolt of lightning increased my doubts that I would summit the Matterhorn.
 Worrying about the weather would be a constant theme of climbing in Zermatt since thunderstorms were forecast all week.

-The next day the weather had improved and we had clear skies in the morning and a beautiful view of the Matterhorn at sunrise.
+The next day the weather had improved.
+We had clear skies in the morning and a beautiful view of the Matterhorn at sunrise.
 We were taking the same series of gondolas again to the Klein Matterhorn station.
-All that week there was a ski camp at the same place we were going because you can ski even in the summer on the highest glacier.
+All that week there was a ski racing camp at the same place we were going because you can ski even in the summer on the highest glacier.
 So each morning there was over a hundred teenagers with skis in this sort of holding pen area waiting for the gondola station to open.
 For us that meant that for the two mornings we were going up to the high glacier we had to race a horde of teenagers who were carrying skis and big bags of gear when they opened the station doors to get to the first gondola to avoid getting stuck behind all of them.

 The Breithorn Half-traverse is a "committing" route meaning that once on it there was no easy way off and you just have to see it through.
 It also had significantly more exposure than Pollux with some shear drops of hundreds of feet.
 The assessment from Tino about how it compared to the Matterhorn is that the climbing on the Breithorn was more technical, but the exposure on the Matterhorn was more intense, which would prove to be true.